karin-jpg/senior-challenge/README.md

   - About the query
-    - the logic behind it: The objetive here is to see the users that have on the orders table, row with every id present on product. <br>
+    - The logic behind it: The objective here is to see the users that have on the orders table, a row with every ID present on the product. <br>
-      we select only the name of the user from the table users joining both orders and products table <br>
+      We select only the name of the user from the table users joining both orders and products table <br>
-      grouping by user.id and use a having statement seeing if all the distinct IDs present on the user select match <br>
+      grouping by user.id and use a having statement to see if all the distinct IDs present on the user select match <br>
       the number of rows on the table products.
-If the number matchs, so the user have all the products on its order <br>
+If the number matches, the user has all the products on its order <br>
-      at leats one time <br>
+      at least one time <br>
     - On eloquent:
         - User::select('users.name') <br>
         ->join('orders', 'users.id', '=', 'orders.user_id') <br>